 Above: An image from a bypass graft ultrasound of the legs showing blood flow in a grafted artery.

 During Your Exam

-A transducer, a small, microphone-like device, will be placed over various locations on your leg(s).
+- A transducer, a small device similar to a microphone, will be placed over various locations on your legs.

 After Your Exam

 - There are no post-exam instructions.